mathieucarbou/YaSolR/docs/manual.md

 11. Now that the 2 devices have an address, you can connect them all to the device

 You can verify that the pairing is successful by trying to activate the dimmer in the overview page, and see if you get the output power.

+!!! tip

+    The pairing button as an indicator icon:
+      - **Green**: the PZEM is connected and communication is working fine
+      - **Yellow**: a pairing procedure is in progress
+      - **Red**: the PZEM is not connected or there is a communication error

 This complex pairing procedure is not specific to this router project but is common to any PZEM-004T device when using several PZEM-004T devices on the same Serial.
 You can read more at: